MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/azure-ad-join-allow-users-to-join.md

 ## Allow users to join devices to Azure AD

 In order for Windows Autopilot to work, users need to be allowed to join devices to Azure AD.
-This can be configured in the Azure portal:
+Allowing users to join devices to Azure Ad can be configured in the Azure portal:

 1. Sign in to the [Azure portal](https://portal.azure.com/).